apache/beam/website/www/site/content/en/documentation/runners/prism.md

 ## Running Prism Standalone

 Prism can be executed as a stand alone binary and will present a basic UI for listing jobs, and job status.
+This is an optional mode for Prism that is useful for demos or rapid iteration.
+It is not a requirement for using Prism in the Java or Python SDKs.

 This can be done in two ways, downloading an asset from the github release, or building the binary locally with Go installed.

 In either case, Prism serves a JobManagement API endpoint, and a Webpage UI locally.